pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

 **(ii)**  Let's fire another query on GridDB, and analyze the results via R and plot the results .
-We will find the top countries based on the factor "Cause of death, by communicable diseases and maternal, prenatal and nutrition conditions (% of total) ".
+We will find the top countries based on the factor *"Cause of death, by communicable diseases and maternal, prenatal and nutrition conditions (% of total) "* .
 This data, e.g., is important for organizations working on public health, specially in poorer countries.

 Keeping the other calls same, we just change the query to ( only bottom 20 results) :-

-       mysqlquery2 =  "SELECT countryname, countrycode,  score2014 FROM GlobalHealthNutrition where indicatorcode=\\'SH.DTH.COMM.ZS\\' ORDER BY score2014 DESC     LIMIT 20 "
+    mysqlquery2 =  "SELECT countryname, countrycode,  score2014 FROM GlobalHealthNutrition where indicatorcode=\\'SH.DTH.COMM.ZS\\' ORDER BY score2014 DESC     LIMIT 20 " .
 Our bar plot function will look like:-

     barplot( ghndata$$Percent, main="Cause of death, by communicable diseases and maternal, prenatal and nutrition conditions", names.arg = ghndata$CountryCode, xlab="CountryName", ylab="Percent of Total", col="blue", args.legend="bottomright" )